-- May not add up to 100% due to rounding. - Erin Ridge North Phase 1 and the SW corner in Phase 2A were developed under the Capital Region Board (CRB) Growth Plan of 2009, when the minimum density required was 30 dwelling units per net residential hectare.
-The density based on 1,2771,496 units and 37.7 hectares is 3439.7 dwelling units per net residential hectare. - The remaining portion of Erin Ridge Phase 2B, not including the SW Corner, with a residential area of 15.4 hectares and 649441 dwelling units will have 4228.6 dwelling units per net residential hectare.
-This does not meets the requirement of 40 dwelling units per net residential hectare of the Edmonton Metropolitan Region Growth Plan 2016 and MDP policies 13.1.3 and 14.6.8(c).
-The density was swapped from Phase 2B to Phase

-1 in July 2025 by Bylaw 11/2025.
-MDP policy 7.1.3 encourages intensification through innovation and emerging housing types that are compatible with existing and planned Neighbourhoods, which is being addressed with 5856% of the units as medium and high-density units.
+- May not add up to 100% due to rounding. - Erin Ridge North Phase 1 and Phase 2A were developed under the Capital Region Board (CRB) Growth Plan of 2009, when the minimum density required was 30 dwelling units per net residential hectare.
+The density based on 1,496 units and 37.7 hectares is 39.7 dwelling units per net residential hectare. - The remaining portion of Erin Ridge Phase 2B, with a residential area of 15.4 hectares and 441 dwelling units will have 28.6 dwelling units per net residential hectare.
+This does not meet the requirement of 40 dwelling units per net residential hectare of MDP policies 13.1.3 and 14.6.8(c).
+The density was swapped from Phase 2B to Phase 1 in July 2025 by Bylaw 11/2025.
+MDP policy 7.1.3 encourages intensification through innovation and emerging housing types that are compatible with existing and planned Neighbourhoods, which is being addressed with 56% of the units as medium and high-density units.

-- Residential breakdown on lands developed prior to the February 2018 Land Use Bylaw 2/2018 update consisted of: - 20 du/ha for low density residential; - 35 du/ha for medium density residential; - 143 du/ha for mixed-use commercial with residential based on an estimated residential area footprint of 0.84 ha. - 141 du/ha for medium/high density. - The new Residential breakdowns consist of: - 23-33 du/ha for low density residential - 37-39 du/ha for low density residential mix - 35-4240-100 du/ha for medium density residential, could go to 54-125 du/ha if meet design criteria in the Land Use Bylaw - ~~40-94 du/ha for medium density residential, could go to 125 du/ha if meet design criteria in Land Use Bylaw~~ - 94-141100-140 du/ha for high density residential, could go higher if meet design criteria in Land Use Bylaw - 143 du/ha for mixed-use commercial with residential ~~based on an estimated residential area footprint of 0.84 ha~~ - Expected population per residential unit based on St. Albert's 20182024 Census is: - ~~2.90 persons per single-detached house~~2.80 persons per low density residential unit; - ~~2.23 persons per semi-detached, duplex, and townhouse~~2.23 persons per medium density residential unit; and - ~~2.45 persons per low density residential mix; and~~2.0 persons per high density residential unit. - ~~1.76 persons per apartment unit~~. - \ Supportive Housing is not included in the dwelling unit count, because the units do not have full kitchens. - ~~Population statistics include supportive housing.~~
+- Residential breakdown on lands developed prior to the February 2018 Land Use Bylaw 2/2018 update consisted of: - 20 du/ha for low density residential; - 35 du/ha for medium density residential; - 143 du/ha for mixed-use commercial with residential based on an estimated residential area footprint of 0.84 ha. - 141 du/ha for medium/high density. - The new Residential breakdowns consist of: - 23-33 du/ha for low density residential - 37-39 du/ha for low density residential mix - 40-100 du/ha for medium density residential, could go to 125 du/ha if meet design criteria in the Land Use Bylaw - 100-140 du/ha for high density residential, could go higher if meet design criteria in Land Use Bylaw - 143 du/ha for mixed-use commercial with residential - Expected population per residential unit based on St. Albert's 2024 Census is: - 2.80 persons per low density residential unit; - 2.23 persons per medium density residential unit; and - 2.0 persons per high density residential unit. - Supportive Housing is not included in the dwelling unit count, because the units do not have full kitchens.